renspringlea/ryba.ren/books.md

 # 2024
 april 2024 -> end of 2024
 ## Classics
+- Rebecca (Daphne du Maurier)
+> Excellent.
+Beautiful writing in the interpersonal bits, and really atmospheric when describing Manderley.
+Really masterful actually, everything from the whether to nuances in the social interactions.
+In a weird way, I felt a lot of respect for Max in how he behaved during the events after the party onwards, especially with Favel.
+Mrs Danver's grief.
+"I find a little of my family goes a very long way."
+Ben breaks my heart.
+The blackface bit is unfortunate.
 - The Haunting of Hill House
 > Ok I'm pretty sure this book is actually perfect, like genuinely Catcher/Mockingbird tier.
 "Ghost story" doesn't do it justice.
 Amazing, even from the very first paragraph.
 Really beautiful characters and examination of interpersonal dynamics.
 Eleanor's road trip/escapism mental monologue at the start!
 "I think that I should like this better if I had the blanket over my head."
 Biggest mood hahahaha
 - Level 7 (Mordecai Roshwald)